fusion-energy/paramak/docs/source/install.rst

 * `Anaconda <https://www.anaconda.com/>`_
 * `Miniforge <https://github.com/conda-forge/miniforge>`_

-Once you have a version of Conda installed then proceed with the OS specific steps.
+Once you have a version of Conda installed then proceed with the Paramak specific steps.

 Install (conda)
 ---------------